grandey/d22a-mcdc/README.md

 The analysis has been re-run using a robust linear model with Huber’s T norm (instead of ordinary least squares): [**`rlm/`**](rlm/).
 The results are similar.

-## Author of code
+## Author
-Benjamin S. Grandey (_Nanyang Technological University_).

-## Other contributors
-Zhi Yang Koh, Dhrubajyoti Samanta, Benjamin P. Horton, Justin Dauwels, and Lock Yue Chew have all made significant contributions to the research project.
+Benjamin S. Grandey (_Nanyang Technological University_), in collaboration with Zhi Yang Koh, Dhrubajyoti Samanta, Benjamin P. Horton, Justin Dauwels, and Lock Yue Chew.

 ## Acknowledgements
 This Research/Project is supported by the National Research Foundation, Singapore, and National Environment Agency, Singapore under the National Sea Level Programme Funding Initiative (Award No. USS-IF-2020-3).